basisproject/paper/src/03-companies.md

 Companies are started by region members and operated by their workers.
 They are autonomous economic units that build and produce things as they see fit.
 In order to be considered for regional membership, companies must:

 - Be worker-owned such that all employees have some controlling share in the company
-- Use the Factor system for all accounting (incoming orders, outgoing orders, and worker time tracking)
+- Use the Basis system for all accounting (incoming orders, outgoing orders, and worker time tracking)
 - Meet some social need, defined as their final products being purchased by consumers or used as the productive input to other companies that have final products purchased by consumers

 ## Ownership